 Personal Capital sends a weekly email that summarizes gains and losses on each of our accounts as well as the overall gain/loss for the week.
 I was surprised to receive this the first few times (and a bit alerted with headlines such as “Your Portfolio Balance is Down By -0.29%”).
 While it’s a nice overview, I will likely change the frequency of these emails to monthly or semi-annually because I don’t like to know how our investments are doing on such a frequent basis.

 Even though I have been investing in retirement and non-retirement accounts for seven years now, I feel that it is time to put more energy into getting our money to work just as hard as we do.
-Personal Capital has been very much worth our time in this pursuit, and I hope that you find the same.
+Personal Capital — a free portfolio management software — has been very much worth our time in this pursuit, and I hope that you find the same.